-Some staff at the rescue center can perform basic first aid including our medically trained veterinarians.
+Multiple staff at LCTW can perform basic first aid including our medically trained veterinarians.
 If you or a staff member feels you need to see a doctor, there are a number of options available.

 We have a couple of local pharmacies in the village for basic illness treatment, however for anything serious, staff will drive volunteers to one of three international, 24-hour clinics in Vientiane.
-These clinics have experienced foreign doctors whom speak English or French, provide pathology, x-ray, ultrasound and many other services.
-For serious medical emergencies or surgery, volunteers are taken into Thailand from the border bridge in Vientiane, as the services provided in Thailand are more comprehensive.
+These clinics have experienced foreign doctors who speak English or French, provide pathology, x-ray, ultrasound and many other services.
+For serious medical emergencies or surgery, volunteers will be taken into Thailand from the border bridge in Vientiane, as the services provided in Thailand are more comprehensive.
 Ensure your insurance policy covers travel over borders for medical emergencies.